alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 - A main loop function,
 - And some input data.

-For the `hello_world` example below, the input array is not populated.
-However, for real-world scenarios, and before compilation and be baked into the application, this data must either be read from an on-board device, or be prepared in the form of C++ sources.
+For the `hello_world` example below the input array is not populated.
+However, for real-world deployment this data must either be read from an on-board device or be prepared in the form of C++ sources and baked into the application before compilation.

 For example, the image classification application requires extra build steps to generate C++ sources from the provided images with `generate_images_code` CMake function.